Carter County, Missouri: 2012

 The 2012 Missouri Republican Presidential Primary's results were nonbinding on the state's national convention delegates.
 Voters in Carter County supported former U.S. Senator Rick Santorum (R-Pennsylvania), who finished first in the state at large, but eventually lost the nomination to former Governor Mitt Romney (R-Massachusetts).
 Delegates to the congressional district and state conventions were chosen at a county caucus, which selected a delegation favoring Santorum.
 Incumbent President Barack Obama easily won the Missouri Democratic Primary and renomination.
 He defeated Romney in the general election.

 2008

 In 2008, the Missouri Republican Presidential Primary was closely contested, with Senator John McCain (R-Arizona) prevailing and eventually winning the nomination.
 However, former Governor Mike Huckabee (R-Arkansas) won a majority of the vote in Carter County.

 Then-Senator Hillary Clinton (D-New York) received more votes than any candidate from either party in Carter County during the 2008 presidential primary.
 Despite initial reports that Clinton had won Missouri, Barack Obama (D-Illinois), also a Senator at the time, narrowly defeated her statewide and later became that year's Democratic nominee, going on to win the presidency.

 Tourism

-A variety of recreational activities, including Current River Cavern, Ozark National Scenic Riverways, Peck Ranch Wildlife Refuge, Watercress Park, Big Spring National Park, and the beautiful Current River (Missouri) are also available in Carter County.
+A variety of recreational activities, including Current River Cavern, Ozark National Scenic Riverways, Peck Ranch Wildlife Refuge, Watercress Park, Big Spring National Park, and the Current River (Missouri) are also available in Carter County.
 Also, see the Ozarks.